-Baseboard Heaters and Safety
+Baseboard Heater Safety Tips

 - Don't place the heater beneath a wall covered with paperboard or vinyl wallpaper.